metamaden/recountmethylation_instance/README.md

 stops, etc. To avoid repeated hanging on corrupt or malformed files, target study/GSE ids are shuffled for each `server.py` run.

-As the server process runs, you may monitor progress.
+As the server process runs, you may monitor its progress.
 Check the total study SOFT and sample IDAT files downloaded with:

 ```
 ls -l recount-methylation-files/gse_soft/ | wc -l